Want to create a striking poster design? Take a look at these beautiful vintage posters to inspire you...

-In the 1870s, the world of vintage advertising posters began.
+In the 1870s, the world of vintage posters for advertising began.
 Having previously only been able to print black and white text, the introduction of French artist Jules Cheret's 'three stone lithographic printing process' meant artists all over the world could develop marketing ideas into striking, colourful poster art.
 Here are 20 top examples of such vintage poster designs to inspire you.
 Enjoy!

 American artist David Klein designed and illustrated dozens of posters for Howard Hughes’ Trans World Airlines (TWA) during the 1950s and 1960s.
 In 1957, this stunning TWA poster of New York City became part of the permanent collection of the MoMA (Museum of Modern Art) in NYC.
 In many of Klein's designs, he used bright colours and shapes in an abstract style to depict famous landmarks and scenes of cities around the world.
 Best known for his influential work in the field of travel advertising, Klein's iconic images are much imitated.